Hatisoft/koteky/README.md

 **This project is still on development and is not ready for public use**

-Current early use can be done by cloning repo
+1. Current early use can be done by cloning repo
 ```
 # Clone the repository
 $ git clone https://github.com/Hatisoft/koteky.git
 ```

-plugins need to be installed by hand adding them on the plugin section of package.json
+2. plugins can be installed in app or modifying the package.json
 ```
 {
   ...